bixb922/viper-examples/README.md

 # The viper function, taking advantage of the viper data types
 @micropython.viper
-# The function declaration uses type hints to cast parameters
+# The function declaration uses type hints (type annotations
+# to cast parameters
 # and return value to/from viper data types.
 # pa is a pointer to memory (very fast)
 # Since pa does not carry information about the array length,